 Later, I decided to pursue my passion for cooking on a full time basis.
 I received my formal culinary education at the Sushi Chef Institute.
 I then studied under celebrity Chef Makota Okuwa (who appeared 13 times on Iron Chef America) in Los Angeles.
 It was this experience and training, in one of the world’s culinary epicenters for fusion innovation, that helped developed my own version of Asian cuisine.

+About the same time, I began visiting and exploring Argentina.
+I felt the country was ready for a better selection and variety of Asian cuisine.
 In 2010, I opened my first restaurant, Casa Mun, in Buenos Aires.
 Casa Mun consistently ranked in the top restaurants of Buenos Aires.
-We were featured in publications ranging from lifestyle magazines like Planeta Joy to major news outlets: BBC to China Central Television to the New York Times.
-During this time, I was also honored to serve as Culinary Ambassador for the U.S Embassy in Buenos Aires.
+We were featured in publications ranging from the BBC to China Central Television to the New York Times.
+During this time, I was also honored to serve as Culinary Ambassador for the U.S Embassy.
 I worked directly with U.S. Ambassador Vilma Martinez to promote a greater understanding of the culture & cuisines of Asian-Americans.

 I moved to Mendoza in 2012 to serve as Executive Chef of an impressive restaurant in Bodega Casarena.
 As soon as I arrived at the winery, I worked with the winemakers to develop and bottle a Pinot Noir to replace traditional beer or sake beverages as the perfect pairing for my sushi.
 I was thrilled to be recognized by Wine Enthusiast Magazine as a pioneer in the field of developing wine pairings for Asian-fusion cuisine.